Don Handfield: Directing, producing, and writing

-Handfield is the co-creator and Executive Producer of the upcoming History Channel scripted series Knightfall from A & E Studios.
+Handfield is the co-creator and Executive Producer of the History Channel scripted series Knightfall from A & E Studios.

 Lawsuit

-Handfield, Malpaso Productions (Clint Eastwood's production company), Warner Brothers, UTA and Randy Brown were all sued for copyright infringement by producer Ryan A. Brooks, who claimed the film "Trouble with the Curve" was based on a screenplay Brooks owned.
-Brooks' lawsuit was thrown out by the court, after the judge deemed it "frivolous" and "insulting".
+Producer Ryan A. Brooks sued Handfield, Malpaso Productions (Clint Eastwood's production company), Warner Brothers, UTA and Randy Brown for copyright infringement, who claiming the film "Trouble with the Curve" was based on a screenplay Brooks owned.
+Brooks' lawsuit was dismissed by the court, after the judge deemed it "frivolous" and "insulting".